BUYING A VILLA IN BALI GUIDE – Everything you need to know

 How much money do I need to buy or build a villa in Bali?

 It’s hard to give a specific number on how much money you need to build or buy a villa in Bali.
 The final price depends on so many things.
 First of all the location of the land.
 If you lease ‘expensive’ land in the tourism zone your whole investment will be higher than renting land outside of the ‘hot’ areas.
 Second, title of ownership.
 Leasehold is more affordable and the shorter the lease, the more affordable the villa is.
-Also the land size, size of the villa, building materials and furniture you choose influences the final investment of a newly built villa in Bali a lot.
+Also, the land size, size of the villa, building materials, and furniture you choose influences the final investment of a newly built villa in Bali a lot.
 Roughly you can count on building costs between $500 – $1000 per square meter for a new construction.

-Why investing in Bali property?
+Why invest in Bali property?

-Hi!
+1. Hi!
 Love your post very informative!
 I’m actually looking to purchase a villa in Bali.
 Would appreciate if I can have the contact details of your contractor!
 Thanks

-Hi Arif, thanks for your kind words about the article.
+1. Hi Arif, thanks for your kind words about the article.
 I will send you an email!

-Hello!
+2. Hello!
 This is very exciting story!
 Would love to be connected with your real estate agent!

-Hi Andy, thanks and happy to hear.
+1. Hi Andy, thanks and happy to hear.
 I will send you an email!

 Could you also please share the name of your real estate agent?